Sudhir-Hegde-ML/Learning-PyATS/README.md

-# Project Title: pyATS Cisco Router Connection and Verification with GNS3 Integration
+# Project Title: pyATS Cisco Router Connection and Verification with GNS3 Integration (Beginners Guide)

 Welcome to the pyATS Cisco Router Connection and Verification project with GNS3 Integration!
 This project serves as a comprehensive guide on using pyATS and aetest to connect two Cisco routers, extract information for verification, and seamlessly integrate with GNS3 for network topology emulation.
 Whether you're a network engineer, Python developer, or automation enthusiast, this project provides valuable insights into leveraging pyATS within a GNS3 environment.